OliverKrr/gtest-runner/FEATURES.md

 ![console](resources/screenshots/console.png)

 - All gtest console output is reatined (including syntax highlighting) and piped to the built-in console dock, so you get all the benefits of a GUI without losing any of your debugging output.
 Plus, `gtest-runner` adds additional capabilities like a [search dialog](#search-failures) and [forward and backward failure navigation buttons](#nextprevious-failure).
+- _Note:_ you can enable all test output (Istd::cout, std::cerr) in `Options -> Pipe all test output to Console Output`.
+Some tests have a lot of console output.

 ## Fully customizable layout